Signage-Aware Exploration in Open World using Venue Maps: Experimental Results

 \subsection{Implementation Details}

-We elaborate the venue maps of the two scenarios via Google My Maps\footnote{\url{https://www.google.com/maps/d/}} according to the original Google Maps to showcase the landmarks of interest.
-We adopt FAST-LIO2~\cite{xu2021fastlio2} for robot pose estimation, a dynamic object removal module~\cite{fan2023s2mat} for point cloud segmentation, and OctoMap~\cite{hornung2013octomap} for constructing the 3D volumetric maps simultaneously.
-We then squeeze the 3D maps into 2D occupancy grid maps.
-We detect and filter the frontiers by~\cite{rrt}, while we generate the viewpoints by heading towards the signage with a certain distance.
-The hyperparameters used in our method are listed in Table \ref{hyperparameters}.
+We obtain the venue maps of the two scenarios via Google My Maps\footnote{\href{https://www.google.com/maps/d/}{https://www.google.com/maps/d/}} to showcase the landmarks of interest.
+We use a TSP solver \cite{hagberg2008exploring} to plan the landmark routes on the venue maps.
+We adopt FAST-LIO2~\cite{xu2021fastlio2} for robot pose estimation, a dynamic object removal module~\cite{fan2023s2mat} for point cloud segmentation, and OctoMap~\cite{hornung2013octomap} for constructing a 3D volumetric map simultaneously.
+We then squeeze the 3D map into a 2D occupancy grid map.
+We detect and filter the frontiers by~\cite{rrt}.
+We generate the viewpoints by heading toward the signage at a proper distance.
+We adopt MAGSAC~\cite{barath2019magsac} with Levenberg-Marquardt refinement to estimate the transformation matrix between the venue map and world coordinates.
+The hyperparameters are listed in Table \ref{hyperparameters}, where $\eta$ is chosen based on the distance range of the frontiers in the scenes; $\lambda$ reduces the bias caused by viewpoints often being closer to the robot than frontiers; $\mu_{radius}$ and $\mu_{gain}$ defines the range of frontiers within the robot's surroundings.

-\textit{Transformation Estimation:} We adopt MAGSAC~\cite{barath2019magsac} together with Levenberg-Marquardt refinement to estimate the transformation matrix between the online and venue map by minimizing the sum of the squared error $E(R, t, \alpha) = \frac{1}{N}\sum_{i=0}^N || p_o - \alpha(R p_g + t)||^2$, where $p_o$ denotes the centroid of the online detected landmark and $p_g$ refers to that on the venue map.
-We instantiate the above algorithms using the 2D affine transformation method \footnote{\url{https://docs.opencv.org/3.4.1/d9/d0c/group\_\_calib3d.html}}.

-\textit{Dynamic Object Removal:} To alleviate the influence of pedestrians during robot exploration, a dynamic object removal approach inherited from~\cite{fan2023s2mat} is deployed, where the front-end sub-module uses a range-image-based method to coarsely detect the points from dynamic objects, followed by a static mapping framework in the back-end sub-module.
+To alleviate the influence of pedestrians during robot exploration, a dynamic object removal approach inherited from~\cite{fan2023s2mat} is deployed, where the front-end sub-module uses a range-image-based method to coarsely detect the points from dynamic objects, followed by a static mapping framework in the back-end sub-module.
 Each frame from the LiDAR data stream is effectively separated into dynamic (pedestrians) and static (building structures) scan points, while only the static part is sent into OctoMap~\cite{hornung2013octomap}.